shopware/docs/products/extensions/migration-assistant/concept/premapping.md

 }
 ```

 The `destinationUuid` in the `mapping` array sets the destination for that entity.
-It will be saved along with the [Connection](profile-and-connection.md), so the user does not have to make these decisions over and over again.
-For more details of how the mapping process works and even more information on automatic assignment, look up more on the `SalutationReader` class.
+It will be saved along with the [connection](profile-and-connection.md), so the user does not have to make these decisions repeatedly.
+For more details on how the mapping process works and even more information on automatic assignment, look up more in the `SalutationReader` class.

 To get the associated new identifier, you can make use of the `MappingService` similar to the `CustomerConverter`: